Why you need to hear

-Most of you who have gotten this far into my website probably own a music system comprised of a collection of equipment that has grown over time, often from different dealers or secondhand.
+Most of you who have gotten this far into my website probably owns a music system comprised of a collection of equipment that has grown over time, often from different dealers or secondhand.
 Even if your "original" system was carefully set up, the chances are that over time and through the changes it has undergone, it's lost its state of tune and is no longer delivering the performance of which it's capable.

 Because I don't sell equipment (or accessories), I only have one agenda – to get the best possible performance out of the system you already own.
 If something needs changing, I will help you find the best solution to your problem(s) and fit your system context.
 That might mean the sexy new preamp you had your eye on, but more often than not, it's an inexpensive little something that can be purchased at your local hardware store.

 Any visit starts with a phone conversation.
 The more advanced information I have, the better the job I can do, but I also want to discover why you are searching for more performance from your existing system.
-It might be a specific problem, or it might be a case of "It's just not doing it for me anymore.", which is a perfectly good answer.
-The point is that the sizeable investment you have in your system isn't delivering.
+It might be a specific problem or a case of "It's just not doing it for me anymore, " which is a perfectly good answer.
+The point is that your sizeable investment in your system needs to deliver.
 I will ask you about what is in your current system, what changes you have made, and the physical characteristics of your listening room.
 I'll also ask you about the music you listen to and why.

 What do I do once I get "hands-on" with your equipment?
-Please take a look at the How I Do It section to learn a little more about what's involved.
+Please look at the How I Do It section to learn more about what's involved.
 But here's something to consider -

-Q: What is it that really transforms even the most modest home audio system into an essential musical experience?
+Q: What is it that really transforms even the most modest home audio system into an essentially musical experience?

-A: The elimination of any noise or sound that is not actually part of the music.
+A: Eliminating any noise or sound that is not part of the music.